Linderhof: From Former Hunting Lodge to Regal Castle

-Of all the utbuildings in the park and surrounding gardens, the Moroccan house is probably the most intriging.
-With it’s tiny minarette and earthy colour scheme one could certainly iaging this building in down town imperial Marrakesh.
+Of all the outbuildings in the park and surrounding gardens, the Moroccan house is probably the most intriguing.
+With its tiny minaret and earthy colour scheme, one could certainly imagine this building in downtown imperial Marrakesh.

 The building itself was once part of the 1878 World Exhibition that was held in Paris but was bought to Linderhof by Ludwig thereafter.
 Lost to the estate for a time it was re-purchased by the Bavarian State in 1980 and once again became an attraction within the palace park.

 Linderhof Palace Temple of Venus

 One of the most prominent features of the castle parklands is the very Roman Temple of Venus which sits at the bery end of the landscaped terraces.